My opinions, my thoughts, my tribute and my memories of PAM and

 763A DC-3 as part of the package, in fact, the entire software was dedicated to

-PAM and 763A, with 2% of overall sales going direct to PAM for to keep the DC-3
+PAM and 763A, with 2% of overall sales going direct to PAM to keep our DC-3

 in flying condition as well as about 80 or so boxes of the software for free